Officials in Rochester, N.Y., tried to withhold information about Daniel Prude’s death, documents show

 Prude’s family quickly enlisted a lawyer who sought any documents related to Prude’s interactions with police in March and filed April 3 for the city to preserve its evidence.
 But they ran into delays.

-At one point, Simmons, the deputy police chief, suggested denying the request because the case was still under investigation by the state attorney general and could lead to criminal charges.
+At one point, Simmons, the deputy police chief, suggested denying the request because the case was still under investigation by the attorney general and could lead to criminal charges.

 Stephanie Prince, a lawyer for the city of Rochester, suggested showing video to the Prude family’s lawyer in person but not giving them a copy.